 ‘There is real concern among small firms with EU staff that they will lose access to the skills and labour their business needs to survive and grow.’

 The question of EU workers aside, keeping your workforce happy is vital in minimising staff turnover.
 It costs considerably more to recruit, set up and train a new employee than retain an existing one, so motivating and investing in your current employees is key for keeping staffing costs down in the longer term.

 Most business owners pale at the thought of their business being interrupted for any length of time.
 According to BeavisMorgan.com, ‘Micro- and small businesses are hardest hit in times of disruption, with 21 per cent of small businesses saying they would not be able to survive if their business was to cease trading for more than a month. ' Despite this, it’s widely reported that underinsurance (on Business Interruption insurance policies specifically) poses a huge risk to SMEs.
 A report cited by The Trust Group states that ‘73 per cent of SMEs recognise that there are new potential risks to their business that were not present when they first opened, yet 82 per cent of them have not altered or increased their insurance cover to defend against these risks.

 One way to guarantee a better night’s sleep is to ensure your business is adequately insured against any potential risks.
-To find out how to better protect your business, read our 5 tips to ensure the right insurance coverage for your business.
 At Make It Cheaper we have a team of insurance experts on hand to help you find the right cover for your business at the best rate.
 Contact us today to discuss your business needs.